zodern/meteor-up/docs/docs.md

   proxy: {
     domains: 'website.com,www.website.com',

-    // (optional, default=10M) Limit for the size of file uploads
+    // (optional, default=10M) Limit for the size of file uploads.
+    // Setting to 0 disables the limit.
     clientUploadLimit: '50M'
   }
 };